OpenTranslationBible/open-bible/en-GB/43.John/md/john-10.md

 ## John 10:11

 “I am the good shepherd.
-The good shepherd lays down his life for the sheep.
+The good shepherd is willing to give his life for the sheep.

 ## John 10:12